 Socio prospectus is the primary program of Principled Societies Project.
-Its aim is to innovate any and all aspects of social choice systems that are avaialble for innovation.
-As illustrated in Figure 1 on the homepage, social choice systems are those components of the group problem-solving process that are amenable to human design.
+Its aim is to develop new and better social choice systems.
+As illustrated in Figure 1 on the homepage, social choice systems are those components of the group problem-solving process that are amenable to design and innovation.

 Focus areas for Socio prospectus include:

-Groups in Figure 1 include organizations, communities, and societies.
-Individuals too, solve problems by a similar process.
-We focus on the community level, and our potential clients include individuals, for-profit and nonprofit organizations, and government agencies.
-Potential clients especially include local-area volunteer "civic clubs" organized to test and implement new social choice system platforms.
+We work at the community level.
+Potential clients include individuals, for-profit and nonprofit organizations, and government agencies.
+They especially include local-area volunteer "civic clubs" organized to test and implement new social choice system platforms.

 If full funding is secured, development will occur in three phases, each about 2-3 years.
 At lower levels of funding, phases might last longer and models and applications might be constructed sequentially, rather than in parallel.

-Phase I develops computational models to forecast small-area socioeconomic, population/demographic, public health, and wellbeing status based on small-area factors.
-For example, one model will forecast small-area cancer burden based on small-area socioeconomic, environmental, lifestyle, and other factors.
+Phase I develops open-source computational models to forecast small-area socioeconomic, demographic, public health, and wellbeing status based on small-area factors.
+For example, one model will forecast local-area cancer burden.

-At the start of Phase II, we begin to offer products and services based on these models to clients.
+At the start of Phase II, we begin to offer subscription and consulting/customization services to clients.
+Our business model somewhat resembles that of RedHat Inc., which provides services for the open-source Linux operating system.
 Revenues provide the bulk of funding for Phase II and III development.

-Phases II and III improve and expand the models and develop new applications and tools.
+Phases II and III improve and expand on previous models.
 By the end of Phase III, an initial integrated social-choice-system platform is completed.
-Scientific field testing of platforms in communities begins after Phase III.
-Platforms function in parallel with existing social choice systems, and trials are held by volunteer civic clubs organized for that purpose.
+Community based scientific field testing of platforms begins in Phase IV.
+Platforms function in parallel with existing social choice systems.

 This document is a grant and social investment slide deck for Socio prospectus.